 Super Easy to Make Peanut Butter Cookies

-Next, mix the egg, vanilla, and baking soda.
+Next, mix the egg, vanilla, and baking soda in a separate bowl.

-Combine all of the ingredients.
+Combine all of the ingredients in the larger of the two bowls.
 If you want to save some to bake later, divide the batter in half and cover it in plastic to bake at another time.

 This is especially good to do if you enjoy having just a couple of fresh-baked cookies for an afternoon snack.